Dog Bites

 How long do I have to file a dog bite claim in Laredo?

-Texas law generally allows two years from the date of the dog bite to pursue a claim.
+Texas law generally allows two years from the date of the dog bite to pursue a claim, similar to the statute of limitations for various personal injury claims in Texas.
 Acting quickly helps preserve evidence and witness statements.

-What compensation can I recover after a dog bite?
+What compensation can a Laredo dog bite attorney recover?

 Compensation may include medical expenses, lost wages, pain and suffering, and scarring or disfigurement damages.
 Eric Ramos Law, PLLC works to fully assess both physical and emotional harm.